 Types of Hair

-- During the balding process terminal hair follicles and intermediate hair follicles change in such a way that they no longer produce terminal hairs.
-In these areas, hair follicles grow vellus hairs rather than terminal hairs.
+- During the balding process, terminal hair follicles and intermediate hair follicles change in such a way that they no longer produce terminal hairs.
+In these areas hair follicles grow shorter, thinner and lighter vellus hairs rather than the darker and thicker terminal hairs.

 Please take a moment to examine some of our previous clients before and after hair transplant imagery.